istio/istio.io/content/en/docs/setup/upgrade/index.md

 ## Canary upgrades

-The recommended upgrade method is to do a canary deployment of the control plane, and slowly migrate traffic over to the new version.
-This allows making safe changes and monitoring the impact on the mesh before moving all traffic over.
+The recommended upgrade method is to do a canary deployment of the control plane, and slowly migrate traffic to the new version.
+This allows making safe changes and monitor the impact on the mesh before moving all traffic over.

-To support canary deployments, Istio has an installation setting `revision`.
+To support canary deployments, Istio has an installation setting named `revision`.
-By using this option, we can deploy two control planes that are independent from each other.
+Using this option, you can deploy independent control planes.
 Each revision will have its own Deployment, Service, etc.

 ### Control plane

-If we want to install a new revision, which we call `canary`, we can must set the `revision` field:
+To install a new revision, named `canary` for example, set the `revision` field:
 `istioctl install --set revision=canary`.

-Once this has run, we can see we have two deployments running side-by-side:
+After this runs, see there are two deployments running side-by-side:

 {{< text bash >}}
 $ kubectl get pods -n istio-system